 A combination of niacin and simvastatin (Zocor) effectively raises HDL cholesterol levels in patients with coronary disease and low HDL levels.
 Clinical research shows that taking a combination of antioxidants (vitamin C, vitamin E, beta-carotene, and selenium) along with niacin and simvastatin (Zocor) attenuates this rise in HDL, specifically the HDL-2 and apolipoprotein A1 fractions, by more than 50% in patients with coronary disease (7388,11537).
 It is not known whether this adverse effect is due to a single antioxidant such as vitamin C, or to the combination.
 It also is not known whether it will occur in other patient populations.

 SALSALATE (Disalcid)

+Interaction Rating = Minor Be watchful with this combination.
 Severity = Insignificant • Occurrence = Possible • Level of Evidence = B

 Acidification of the urine by vitamin C might increase salsalate levels.